Electrode-iOS/ELHybridWeb/platformAPI.md

   - `navigationBarButtons` (array) - Array of navigation bar button objects to be set.
 The first item in the array sets the `leftBarButtonItem` and the second item sets the `rightBarButtonItem`.
 If this option is not passed, the default native `back` button is displayed.
     - `title` (string) - Title text of button.
     - `id` (string) -  Unique identifier of button.
-  - onNavigationBarButtonTap (function) - Callback to be triggered when `navigationBarButtons` are clicked.
+  - `onNavigationBarButtonTap` (function) - Callback to be triggered when `navigationBarButtons` are clicked.
 It will receive an argument with the `id` of the button clicked.
-  - onAppear (function) - Callback to be triggered once the animation is completed and new view is ready.
+  - `onAppear` (function) - Callback to be triggered once the animation is completed and new view is ready.
+  - `onBack` (function) - Callback to be triggered when back button is tapped in navigation bar.

 **Example**